BODY COMPOSITIONBody composition: step off the scales & into the future!

 Body Composition, & Why it Matters

 Body composition refers to what, exactly, our body is composed of.
-Body Composition Analysis measures fat, bone, muscle & water, identifying your fat to muscle ratio, your body fat percentage, your percentage of lean muscle tissue and your overall fat mass.
+Body Composition Analysis measures fat, bone, muscle & water, identifying your fat to muscle ratio, your body fat percentage, your percentage of lean muscle tissue, and your overall fat mass.

-The reason why it is so much more sophisticated as a measure than scales is because scales only tell us one statistic – overall weight.
+The reason why it is so much more sophisticated as a measure than scales is that scales only tell us one statistic – overall weight.
 It can’t tell you if those extra pounds upsetting you on your scales are just water weight, or maybe even awesome extra muscle you’ve gained from the new Spin classes you’ve been going to.

 When it comes to sports performance, health, overall fitness & diet choices, and healthy dieting, we simply need far more specificity than scales can provide.
 What we are really interested in is whether we have a healthy amount of lean muscle tissue and a healthy amount of fat – not what our total weight is – and whether we are experiencing fluid retention or inflammation ).